friuns2/BlackFriday-GPTs-Prompts/gpts/cover-letter-writer-3.md

 ```
 Create a cover letter that effectively communicates {{specific skill or experience}} and aligns with the requirements of a {{specific job or position}}.
 ```

+## Welcome Message
+Please provide the skill or experience you wish to highlight and the specific role or position you are applying to below to begin.

 ## Conversation